132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 Tomcat 201, Marshall from Mother at 343/23, at Angels 8.
 Pushtime Minute 32.
 Hornet 302, Marshall from Mother at 343/24, at Angels 9.
 Pushtime Minute 33.
 ```
+Note the DCS limits the number of lines visible, and to avoid generating load, only the soonest 9 approaches will be show.

 ## Panthers and Spectres Submenus

-Here, pilots can add/remove their (or anyone else's) Modex to/from the Marshall Stack.
+Here, pilots can add/remove/show/update their (or anyone else's) Modex to/from the Marshall Stack.
-If a number is removed, the stack will collapse and update accordingly.
+The stack does not collapse.

 ## Back